Researchers Develop Infrared QR Code 'Invisible to the Eye'

-Researchers fabricate the tiniest QR code in the world, unseen by the naked eye and only visible by an infrared camera lens.
+Researchers fabricate a tiny QR code visible only through an infrared camera lens.

 Yes, you read that right.
-The familiar, ever-evolving QR code is switching to stealth mode.
+The familiar, ever-evolving QR code is going stealth.

-Researchers from Pennsylvania State University (PSU) and Carnegie Mellon University (CMU) joined forces to develop a shrunken-down, microscopic version of a QR code as a sort of framework to prove this novel technology works.
+Researchers from Carnegie Mellon University (CMU) and Pennsylvania State University (PSU) joined forces to develop a microscopic version of a QR code as a framework to prove this novel technology works.

-What can an infrared QR code do?
+What can this infrared QR code do?
 Let’s delve into this fascinating creation and explore how it can enhance optical security measures, protect information, and refine infrared surveillance.

 An insect (Graphocephala coccinea) the size of a grain of rice pushes the boundaries of bioinspired nanotechnology with its special camouflaging properties.